turingschool/backend-curriculum-site/module2/success/promotion.md

 In Week 6, students will independently complete the Final Technical Assessment.
 If a student does not receive a passing grade on the paired assessment, they will participate in the Final Retake Assessment.
 Students must pass **either** the paired assessment or the retake to be promoted.

+Additional information on assessments can be found [here](./assessments)

 ## Professional Development

 Promoted students will have successfully completed the [Module 2 Professional Development Curriculum](https://careerdev.turing.io/module_two/).
 This includes attending all sessions, making up any missed sessions, and completing all PD deliverables.